Tenant points to a dead tree near a home while speaking with an arborist, illustrating safety risks and landlord obligations under Tennessee law.

 Founder & Managing Member

-Refusing to remove dead trees from property could be a violation of Tennessee law.
+Refusing to remove dead trees from rental property isn’t just bad maintenance—it could violate Tennessee law and put tenants at serious risk.

 MORE BLOGS